Think Leaks Are Normal? They're Not! How to Talk to Your Doctor About UI

 I’ve heard it means you need surgery or nappies; I don’t want that!

 Surgery is only used as a last resort; it’s very likely that you can reduce or get rid of your symptoms entirely through lifestyle changes.
 These don’t need to include wearing an adult diaper!
 Many women find that continence pads are a useful way of protecting themselves from leaks, but you can also buy special incontinence pants.
-The Diary Doll range looks just like normal knickers!
 The best way to cure incontinence is to work on your pelvic floor muscles via kegels.
 This can be done manually or using Kegel8 pelvic toners.
 Strengthening your pelvic floor will make your body able to hold in urine securely again.
 It's also good to try retraining your bladder - get full details on how below:

 I’ll be fine, I can cope with it on my own